Islands in the Stream (song)

 "Islands in the Stream" is a song written by the Bee Gees and recorded by American country music artists Kenny Rogers and Dolly Parton.
-Named after an Ernest Hemingway novel, it was released in August 1983 as the first single from Rogers's album Eyes That See in the Dark.
-The song was originally written for Diana Ross in an R&B style but later reworked for the duet by Rogers and Parton.
-The Bee Gees released a live version of the song in 1998 and a studio version in 2001.
+It was released in August 1983 as the first single from Rogers's fifteenth studio album Eyes That See in the Dark.
+The Bee Gees released a live version in 1998 and a studio version in 2001.

-The song reached number one on the Billboard Hot 100 chart in the United States, giving both Rogers and Parton their second pop number-one hit (after Rogers's "Lady" in 1980 and Parton's "9 to 5" in 1981).
+The song reached number one on the Billboard Hot 100 chart in the United States, giving each of Rogers and Parton their second pop number-one hit (after Rogers's "Lady" in 1980 and Parton's "9 to 5" in 1981).
 It also topped the Country and Adult Contemporary charts.
-It has been double certified Platinum and gold certified singles by the Recording Industry Association of America for 2 million and half a million digital sales in US.
-In 2005 the song topped CMT's poll of the best country duets of all time; Parton and Rogers reunited to perform the song on the CMT special.
+In 2005 the song topped Country Music Television's poll of the best country duets of all time; Parton and Rogers reunited to perform the song on a CMT special.
+As of May 2023, it has been triple certified Platinum by the Recording Industry Association of America for three million certified units.

 Rogers and Parton went on to record a Christmas album together and had an additional hit with their 1985 duet "Real Love".

+Background

+Named after an Ernest Hemingway novel, the song was originally written for Diana Ross in an R&B style but later reworked for the duet by Rogers and Parton.

+It has been claimed that the song was also intended for Marvin Gaye.
+This is attributed to a 2001 Good Morning America interview with the Bee Gees.
+When Barry Gibb said the song was written for Ross, Robin Gibb interrupted and said, "No, we wrote it for Marvin Gaye ...
+We sent it to him but he was dead so it was a bit difficult for him to sing it."
+Gaye actually died in 1984, a year after the recording.
+Separately, Robin Gibb has said the song was stylistically written "... as a Tamla kind of soul song in a Marvin Gaye type feel", though not asserting it was for Gaye.
+In other interviews, Barry Gibb has always maintained that Ross was the original artist for the song with no mention of Gaye.

-Due to licensing reasons, this song was not included on digital release of Eyes That See in the Dark from Capitol Records Nashville.
-Sony Music, the current owner of RCA Records, protected copyrights for this recording, and is digitally available only in various compilations from Sony Music, especially those of Dolly Parton.
+For licensing reasons, the song was not included on the digital release of Eyes That See in the Dark from Capitol Records Nashville.
+Sony Music, the current owner of RCA Records, protected copyrights in the recording, which is digitally available only in various compilations from Sony Music, especially those of Dolly Parton.